The State of AI Web Design in 2026: Data from Scanning 1,000 Sites

 Scores by Dimension

-Not all dimensions are equally problematic.
-Here is the average score per dimension:
+The dimensions are not equally broken.
+Average score per dimension:

 Average score by dimension (lower is better):